 The trade-off with impeller models is wash performance for everyday mixed loads.
 Consumer testing shows that while HE top loaders handle large, loosely soiled items well, they can struggle with heavily soiled smaller items compared to front loaders.
 The water-current action is less mechanically aggressive than tumbling, which means it may not penetrate tightly woven fabrics as effectively.
 Tangling is also a concern — without the structured tumble of a horizontal drum, clothes can ball up, leading to uneven washing and high-speed spin imbalances.

 For buyers who want the ergonomic convenience of top-loading (no bending, easy mid-cycle access), better efficiency than an agitator model, and a reasonable price point, HE impeller top loaders are a smart compromise.
 They're particularly well-suited to households that wash large, lightly-to-moderately soiled loads frequently — think gym clothes, bedding rotations, and everyday family laundry — rather than heavy-duty stain fighting.
+A solid example in this category is the LG WT7300CW top-load washer, which pairs impeller-style cleaning with a large 5.0 cu. ft. drum.

 Pros